LethalCompanyModding/Enhancer/README.md

 Download from the releases section and check out the tags section for tagged versions of interest that weren't given a stand alone release

+## How to contact me
+Join discord.gg/lcmod (the LC Modding discord) search for Enhancer in the mod-releases section or @MamaLlama :]

 ## Other Credits

 Enhanced Icon by Discord User Dat1Mew